 Furthermore, the AEM market is unlike anything we’ve ever seen before.
 For every qualified candidate, there are 7 open jobs.
 So what will motivate them to consider your role?
-It takes way more than a few weeks to attract the right candidates and most recruiters don’t have the expertise to build out that relationship.
+It takes way more than a few weeks to attract the right candidates, and most recruiters don’t have the expertise to build out that relationship.

 I entered the recruitment world close to a decade ago.
 Back then, I recruited developers for banks at SThree, Huxley Associates’ global staffing agency.
 A year later, I was tasked with finding an Adobe CQ developer (the former name for AEM before the rebrand).

-I had never even heard of the product before but I approached it like any other role — my first mistake.
-I struggled to find suitable candidates and everyone I spoke to was happy in their current role and uninterested in other opportunities.
+I had never even heard of the product before, but I approached it like any other role — my first mistake.
+I struggled to find suitable candidates, and everyone I spoke to was happy in their current role and uninterested in other opportunities.

-Once I identified such a big gap in the market, I committed 100 percent of my energy and focus into finding candidates no one else could find.
-That earned me the recognition as a top global performer at SThree and allowed me to launch a new brand for the company.
+Once I identified such a big gap in the market, I committed 100 percent of my energy and focus to finding candidates no one else could find.
+That earned me recognition as a top global performer at SThree and allowed me to launch a new brand for the company.
 Today, I run Focus GTS, a specialized staffing firm that places qualified candidates for niche IT roles, such as AEM developers, data scientists, and business analysts.